jremington/newTC1/README.md

 **Comparison with RaspberryShake**

 I've recently spent some time experimenting with a RaspberryShake setup, and am very disappointed.
 I have concluded that Shake is **not an improvement** over DIY TC-1-like seismometers.
 The extra resolution, much higher bandwidth and sensitivity of the geophone and 24 bit ADC appear to result mostly in additional noise, with reduced signal to noise ratio (SNR).
-Perhaps the geophone mountings are not satisfactory, as I've seen pictures of them just sitting in plastic boxes.
-Mine was sitting on the same concrete floor, in a very quiet location, but gives signals with similar SNR to the TC-1.
+Perhaps the geophone mountings in typical installations are not satisfactory, as I've seen pictures of them just sitting in plastic boxes.
+Mine sits on the same concrete floor, in a very quiet location, and gives signals with similar or lower SNR to the TC-1.

 Below is a screenshot comparing three west coast U.S. stations recording at the time of the 6.3 magnitude event pictured above (4/25/2025 11:45 UTC).
 The top two seismograms are apparently DIY seismometers: one in Bend, Oregon, the other in Camerillo, California, bottom a RaspberryShake station in Portland, Oregon.
 It is not hard to see the problem!